Stade de la Libération

 Stade de la Libération (/fr/) is a multi-use stadium in Boulogne-sur-Mer, France.
 It is currently used mostly for football matches and is the home stadium of US Boulogne.
-The stadium is able to hold 9,534 people.
+The stadium was renovated in 2007, and its capacity increased to 15,034; the official record attendance is 15,242.

+As a result of war damage, the team had to play on a sloping field for several years, and for a time the club reverted to amateur status.
+The stadium, being begun in 1949, was completed in 1952., and significantly expanded in 2007.
+The stadium also houses an athletics track, which was renewed in 2024.